jaxankey/Virtual-Game-Table/README.md

 # Virtual Game Table
-This is a general-purpose, browser-based board game table, aimed at online game nights and rapid game development.
-No rules will ever be hard coded, so you can play however you like.
-The purpose of this is only to provide an intuitive, synchronized game table in everyone's browser.
+Virtual Game Table is a general-purpose, online, multiplayer, browser-based board game table, aimed at online game nights and rapid game development.
+No rules will be hard coded, so you can play however you like.
+The goal is to provide an intuitive, synchronized game table in everyone's browser, and an engine that accelerates the creation of new games.
+Virtual Game Table has been extensively Dad tested and Dad approved™.

 ## Starting and testing a server